Carlanachman/EcoScore-Study/README.md

   a) Use an IDLE, like pyzo, to launch the projet.py program make sure the AGRIBALYSE3 file is in the same directory as the .py file

-  b) Use the colab link in the text file colab.txt be sure to download the AGRIBALYSE3 file before executing the code parts.
+  b) Use the colab link in the text file liencolab.pdf be sure to download the AGRIBALYSE3 file before executing the code parts.

 3. Before execution, don't forget to install the various packages (these are the 1st lines of code) and import them.